 So now I’m here triggered.
 I’m feeling all sorts of emotions.
 Anger, lots of anger.
 Rage even.
 My heart is broken.
 I can feel that my heart is broken.
 I tune in more and I feel that my ‘little heart is broken’.
 Okay so now I know the source of where it comes from — when I was little.
 Sometimes a memory will pop up during this moment.
 Which it always does for me.
 “Why does it hurt?”
 I ask it.
 “Because I don’t feel good enough,” I get in return.
 His behavior reminds me of how I felt back then.
 I didn’t feel good enough then and I still carry that pain with me now.
 For reasons, I won’t go into detail with right now.

 Now I’m aware of the source of the pain, why it’s there, who it’s tied to and how it affects me now in my life.
 So now I have created awareness.
 Now it doesn’t seem to hurt as bad because I have some understanding around the rogue emotions I was feeling.
 I allowed myself to go into the shit safely.
 I let the shit have a voice.
 I gave it the space to let me know what it needed from me.
 It needs to be loved.
 It needs to be validated.
 Yes, validated.
 Now I can tell small me, ‘Girl, you had every right to feel that way.’
 After this point, you could even go back in time and imagine yourself as you remember you, the small you, and give yourself what you needed then (and now).
 A hug, comfort, love, understanding, validation, strength, safety.
 Just remember to tell yourself that you’re always there for you, no matter what.
+This is how you reparent yourself.

 Thanks for reading my ramblings today! ❤